Health insurance in Costa Rica

 Is Costa Rica safe?

-As in other countries, follow the basic safety rules (i.e. don’t show off your wealth, don’t leave your belongings unattended, and depending on the area, don’t risk going out alone too late at night).
-The crime rate is high, with a steady increase in drug-related homicides over the past few years.
-As far as crimes against foreigners are concerned, snatchings are not uncommon, and there are occasional cases of armed robbery with assault.
+As in other countries, follow the basic safety rules (i.e., don’t show off your wealth, don’t leave your belongings unattended, and depending on the area, don’t risk going out alone too late at night).
+The crime rate is high, with a steady increase over the past few years in the homicide rate due to drug trafficking.
+As for crimes against foreigners, snatchings are not uncommon, and there are occasional cases of armed robbery with assault.